SaoirseODonovan/wad2-assignment2/readme.md

 Describe any configuration that needs to take place before running the API.
 For example, creating an ``.env`` and what variables to put in it.
 Give an example of how this might be structured/done.
 **REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB,** just placeholders as indicated below:

+The .env should look something like the following and the tmdb api key:

 ```bat
 NODE_ENV=development
 PORT=8080